mpc.io

 This is not the original artifact from 1995.

-Some time in the past (that I really don’t remember), I took the 4-tracks and the sub-mixes for this song broke it out in to many more than four tracks.
+Some time in the past (that I really don’t remember), I took the 4-tracks and the sub-mixes for this song and broke it out in to many more than four tracks.
 I then took the liberty to tighten and tweak here-and-there and then re-mixed the whole thing.

 That’s what this is.